Esri/OptimizeRasters/README.md

 ## Instructions
 **OptimizeRasters Setup**

-1. Download the (OptimizeRasters setup file) from GitHub.
-In a browser, navigate to  https://github.com/Esri/OptimizeRasters/raw/master/Setup/OptimizeRastersToolsSetup.exe.
+1. Click the link to download the [OptimizeRasters setup file](https://github.com/Esri/OptimizeRasters/raw/master/Setup/OptimizeRastersToolsSetup.exe) from GitHub.
 The file should begin downloading immediately.

 2. Double click the downloaded file to install.

 **Optional Packages for Cloud Storage**

 To upload to Amazon S3 and Microsoft Azure cloud storage, there are some third party packages for Python that need to be installed.
-The easiest way to install these third party packages is to use a tool for installing Python packages called PIP.
-PIP is included with Python 2.7.9 and above, which is installed with ArcGIS 10.4 and above.
-However, if you have a previous version of ArcGIS, PIP will need to be installed manually.

-    Installing PIP.

-1. Open https://pip.pypa.io/en/latest/installing/ in a browser.

-2. To download the PIP installation file, look under the heading Installing with get-pip.py, right click on get-pip.py, select Save Link As…, navigate to the folder you wish to use, and select Save.

-3. Open a command prompt.
-Using full file locations, run the command “python get-pip.py”

-EXAMPLE: C:/Python27/ArcGIS10.4/python.exe C:/temp/download/get-pip.py

-    Installing boto (required to use Amazon S3).

-1. Open a command prompt.
-Navigate to the Scripts folder in the Python folder.

-EXAMPLE: cd C:/Python27/ArcGIS10.4/Scripts

-2. Type the command, “pip install boto”

-    Installing Azure (required to use Microsoft Azure).

-1. Open a command prompt.
-Navigate to the Scripts folder in the Python folder.

-EXAMPLE: cd C:/Python27/ArcGIS10.4/Scripts

-2. Type the command, “pip install azure”
+More information can be found in the [OptimizeRasters documentation](https://github.com/Esri/OptimizeRasters/tree/master/Documentation).

 ## Requirements

-* Python 2.7 or greater (installed with ArcMap 10.4 / Pro 1.3 ).
+* Python 2.7 or greater (installed with ArcMap 10.4 / Pro 1.3).
-* The OptimizeRasters geoprocessing toolbox requires ArcGIS Map 10.4,1 / Pro 1.3 or higher.
+* The OptimizeRasters geoprocessing toolbox requires ArcGIS Map 10.4.1 / Pro 1.3 or higher.
 * OptimizeRasters can be run from the command line even if ArcGIS is not installed.
 * There are OptimizeRasters versions for both Windows and Linux.
 * OptimizeRasters can be used with Amazon Web Services Lambda serverless compute service, with some restrictions on data sizes.